praxis/praxis/reference/resource-definitions.md

 end
 {% endhighlight %}

-Notice in the example above that if we use one or more wilcard operators for our routes, we will need to declare the `:splat` parameter.
-This parameter is a collection of strings that will contain the matched url segments from the path (one for each wildcard used in the path).
+Notice in the example above that if we use wilcard operators for our routes, we will also need to declare the `:splat` parameter in our action definition.
+This parameter will contain a collection of strings matching every wildcard in our route (and yes, you can have a route with multiple wildcards).
+If only one wildcard is used, `:splat` will still be an array, and will contain a single string element in it.
 See the [Mustermann site](https://github.com/rkh/mustermann) for more information about pattern types and other supported options.

 ### Query string params, embedded URL params, and payload